-• Changes in organic or nutrient loading may have an impact on the availability of food for birds.
-Increases in nutrient inputs may lead to an increase the abundance of prey items however there may also be an associated increase in the growth of algal mats on the intertidal area.
-Such algal blooms can reduce the surrounding water quality by causing the removal of oxygen as the bloom decomposes or occasionally by the release of toxins.
-Such a deterioration in water quality may impact on marine communities causing a reduction in food availability.
-Algal blooms can also cause a reduction in water clarity, thereby reducing the visibility of prey items for common terns and avocets in particular.
+• Organic or nutrient enrichment can reduce the availability of food for birds by increasing growth of algal mats on the intertidal area, as has apparently happened on the Sidlesham Ferry Pool over the past few summers.
+Algal blooms can reduce the surrounding water quality by causing the removal of oxygen as the bloom decomposes or occasionally by the release of toxins.
+Such a deterioration in water quality can impact on marine communities and cause a reduction in food availability.
+Algal blooms can also cause a reduction in water clarity, thereby reducing the visibility of prey items for common and little terns in particular and making them particularly vulnerable to this kind of non-toxic contamination.